Khloe Kardashian Baby Update: Star Flaunts Growing Baby Bump And Calls Tristan Thompson ‘Dad’

 After her official announcement, Khloe Kardashian has been showing off her growing belly and even wore a tight ensemble during the Kardashian-Jenner clan’s Christmas Eve festivities.
 The pregnant star then added the hashtag #BabyBump on her caption as she greeted her followers a Merry Christmas.

-This is not the first time that Khloe Kardashian called her beau “dad.”
-It can be recalled that the star also called Tristan Thompson the same name on her birthday shindig that started all the pregnancy rumors.
+This is not the first time that Khloe Kardashian has called her beau “dad.”
+It can be recalled that the star also called Tristan Thompson the same name at her birthday shindig, which started all the pregnancy rumors.
 However, Khloe was not pregnant at the time and TMZ revealed that it was just her cute pet name for her boyfriend.
 But months later, she finally has a bun in the oven.

-Khloe Kardashian will be seen in her trademark tight dress while the 26-year-old Cleveland Cavaliers star looked dapper in a black suit as he held the Keeping Up With the Kardashians star’s famous baby bump.
+Khloe Kardashian was in her trademark tight dress while the 26-year-old Cleveland Cavaliers star looked dapper in a black suit as he held the Keeping Up With the Kardashians star’s famous baby bump.
 The pair looked extremely happy to start the year on a very positive note.

-Khloe Kardashian had her share of failed relationships and even hit her all-time low when ex-husband Lamar Odom had a near-fatal overdose at a Love Ranch in Nevada in 2015.
+Khloe Kardashian had her share of failed relationships and even hit her all-time low when ex-husband, Lamar Odom, had a near-fatal overdose at a Love Ranch in Nevada in 2015.
 Fortunately, despite her traumatic experience with love, the reality star never gave up on it.
 As a matter of fact, with their romance getting more and more serious by the minute, there is a high chance that Khloe Kardashian and Tristan Thompson might tie the knot after the birth of their first child.